 Reps often tell us they feel like they could be replaced by an outgoing voicemail message.
 Sound familiar?
 Pretty much nobody returns a call, right?
 Wrong.

-In training we’ve seen the percent of returned calls increase 2-4X.
+In training, we’ve seen the percentage of returned calls increase 2-4X.
 In fact, we like to run contests to see who can get the most returned calls DURING training (because we put reps live on the phones during training – doesn’t your training vendor?) 😉

 So why aren’t they calling you back?
-You’re probably making one of these fatal voicemail mistakes:
+You’re probably making one of these three fatal voicemail mistakes:

-- 3 – 3 – 7: Those were the magic numbers to fast forward and delete when I was a Sales Leader.
+- Chatty Cathy: Too much is NOT a good thing.
 In other words, “Shut up already!”
 Voicemails should be about 20 seconds or less or I won’t even make it to your name and number.

 - The obvious sales call: In intros we call this the setup: you’re just setting yourself up for failure.
 Unless you strike it lucky (1:1Million) your contact isn’t waiting for you to call and sell them something, so get creative and think of what value you can add now that WILL get their attention.